Jamón ibérico: Description

 According to Spain's denominación de origen rules and current regulations on jamón, the dry-cured jamón ibérico must be made from either pure breed Black Iberian pigs or cross-bred pigs at least 50% Black Iberian mixed only with Duroc pigs, the same restriction as required to keep official ibérico denomination on any Spanish pork meat product.

-Jamón ibérico, especially the one labeled de bellota, has a smooth texture, rich, savory taste, and regular marbling.
+Jamón ibérico, especially the one labeled de bellota, has a smooth texture, rich, savoury taste, and regular marbling.
 The fat content is relatively high compared to jamón serrano.

 Production

 Location

 The black Iberian pig lives primarily in the central and southwestern region of the Iberian Peninsula, which includes both Portugal and Spain.
 In Spain, the black Iberian pig is typically found in the provinces of Huelva, Córdoba, Cáceres, Badajoz, Salamanca, Ciudad Real, and Seville.
 In Portugal, the central and southern regions have an abundance of this breed, with a predilection for the Alentejo region.
 In Portugal, the black Iberian pig is commonly referred to as porco preto ibérico or porco alentejano.
 The black Iberian pig is ingrained in the local Portuguese culture and tradition, with annual festivals in their honor, such as the Feira do Porco Preto, an annual festival in the region of Ourique.